purescript-contrib/purescript-ace/README.md

 ## Tests

-This project has no tests.
-However, all bound functions are exercised in the examples, to ensure the bindings and necessary wrapping, unwrapping, encoding, and decoding has been performed correctly.
+This project has no real tests.
+However, most bound functions are exercised in the examples, to ensure the bindings and necessary wrapping, unwrapping, encoding, and decoding has been performed correctly.